 - In the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using an electric mixer, combine the heavy whipping cream, powdered sugar, and vanilla extract.
 Whip the mixture until it starts to thicken and soft peaks form, then turn the mixer to low speed.
 Slowly pour in the gelatin mixture until well combined.
 Increase the mixer to medium speed and continue mixing until stiff peaks form.

 Absolutely!
 I do this all the time depending on what I'm making!
-I love using my Homemade Bourbon Vanilla Extract as my go-to, but obviously regular vanilla is just as good too.
+My Homemade Bourbon Vanilla Extract as my go-to, but obviously regular vanilla is just as good too.

-I also like to add a teaspoon of almond extract if I'm making whipped cream to go with something nutty (like a lemon almond cake) or a teaspoon of peppermint extract if I'm making whipped cream for hot chocolate or something else Christmas-y.
+I also like to add a teaspoon of almond extract if I'm making whipped cream to go with something nutty (like a these almond cupcakes) or a teaspoon of peppermint extract if I'm making whipped cream for hot chocolate or something else Christmas-y.

 The sky is the limit!
 Lavender extract, rose water, lemon zest, etc are all great additions based on whatever you're pairing the whipped cream with.